 Growing up, the radio was always on...the turntable and the reels were always spinning and the 8-tracks were always "ca-chunking" between programs.
 Music was a part of my childhood as much as anything.
-I can remember going to Woolco's in the '66 Mustang on a Friday night with mom & dad and getting my weekly 45 rpm such as Convoy, Philadelphia Freedom, Star Wars & Close Encounters Themes and (yikes!)
-Cruising With The Fonz.
+I can remember going to Woolco's in the '66 Mustang on Friday nights with the parents and getting my weekly 45 rpm such as Convoy, Philadelphia Freedom, Star Wars & Close Encounters Themes and Cruising With The Fonz.

-But one album...LP...holds the most memory filled spot in my life.
+But there's one album...LP...that holds the top memory evoking spot in my life.

 Not sure where I picked this one up but no doubt it was because of the name "Alabama Red Peppers."
 Having only recently gotten Brian Rust's The American Dance Band Discography, I can now try and identify who the players are on stacks and stacks of hot dance records.